DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

      - Access Control Policies, User Account Management, Background checks, Role-Based Access Control (RBAC), Regular Audits and Reviews, Training and Awareness Programs
 - Technical Access Control:
      - passwords, multi-factor authentication (MFA), or digital certificates, Encryption, Firewalls, IDS/IPS, Access Control Lists (ACLs), Access Cards/Biometric Systems
+- **Defense-in-depth** is a security strategy that employs multiple layers of protection to safeguard an organization's assets.
+It involves implementing various security measures at different levels to provide overlapping layers of defense, thereby enhancing overall security.
+By implementing a variety of security controls across different layers (physical, technical, and administrative), organizations can better safeguard their resources against various threats.

 - 3.10 Information System Life Cycle
     - a structured framework for managing an information system from its intial conception to its retirement.